 The Porch Isn’t The Right Size

-If you look directly at the structure you can see the drum behind the porch which, for a lack of better words, makes the exterior look ugly.
+If you look directly at the structure, you can see the drum behind the porch which, for a lack of better words, makes the exterior look ugly.
 Some think this was due to a shortage of materials during construction or even a shipwreck that caused the loss of some columns from Egypt.

 The bronze doors, although ancient for us, are not original to the building.
-They were likely added in the 15th century when Rome was coming out of the darkness of the middle ages.
+They were likely added in the 15th century when Rome was coming out of the darkness of the Middle Ages.